kittenlogic/unsupervised-pleasures/README.md

-# Sidey
+# Unsupervised Pleasures

-Sidey is a simple and minimalistic jekyll blogging theme.
+Experiments with machine learning models for text-generation using charRNN and GPT-2.

 ### Features